Thomas Collingwood: Life and career

-Thomas Collingwood was promoted to lieutenant on October 28, 1750.
+Thomas Collingwood was promoted to lieutenant on 28 October 1750.

-On September 9, 1756, he was assigned command of the ship HMS Fortune, a tiny, swift vessel employed for communications that was used to transmit Vice Admiral Sir Edward Hawke's messages from Minorca to Barcelona.
+On 9 September 1756 he was assigned command of the ship HMS Fortune, a vessel used to transmit Vice Admiral Sir Edward Hawke's messages from Minorca to Barcelona.
 Collingwood used the Fortune to capture a French xebec in the port of Marseilles, in addition to messenger services.
 He was promoted to captain two months later and given command of the frigate HMS Siren (1745).

 The Siren was stationed in the Mediterranean around Sardinia and chased the French man-of-war "La Nymphe" from Sardinia to the Barbary Coast in February 1757 but was unable to catch her or engage in combat.
-On March 25, 1757, she travelled to Cagliari to assist HMS Jersey in escort duties: despite six French men-of-war patrolling the seas, they were able to transport 20 commercial ships from Cagliari to Gibraltar through Leghorn with no casualties.
+On 25 March 1757 she travelled to Cagliari to assist HMS Jersey in escort duties: despite six French men-of-war patrolling the seas, they were able to transport 20 commercial ships from Cagliari to Gibraltar through Leghorn with no casualties.

 A newly outfitted French warship assaulted her off the coast of Cape Spartel in December 1757.
 The Siren was victorious after a 90-minute struggle.
 This sparked an issue in Morocco, where the British consul, James Read, was asked to make reparations on Britain's behalf for the ship's loss.
 He resisted and was imprisoned and tortured as a result.
-On February 18, 1758, Read committed himself by shooting himself with his gun.
+On 18 February 1758 Read committed suicide by shooting himself with his gun.